Work & Career

 Five tips to help protect your life online.

+If you send e-mails, post Facebook updates, check your bank account balance online or do anything that requires the Internet, you could be hacked.
 In fact, last August, Mat Honan, senior writer for tech magazine Wired—someone presumably well aware of the dangers of hacking—got hacked.
 He lost data from his iPhone, iPad, and MacBook, including all photos of his one-year-old daughter.
 “My entire digital life was destroyed,” he wrote on wired.com.
 Luckily, embracing the Luddite lifestyle isn’t your only option.
 These five simple steps can greatly reduce your chances of being hacked.
 Make sure you watch out for these online scams.

 Be aware of what you share